jenkinsci/github-checks-plugin/README.md

 * As mentioned above, currently we match a Jenkins run to a check suite and several checks runs as long as they contain the same GitHub repository URL.
 I'm sure whether it is the best way and if we can find a better approach to do this map job, we may use hash maps instead of message queues to improve efficiency.
-* If we still have to use the message queue eventually, we may have to improve it in several aspects: concurrency, functionaries, etc.
+* If we still have to use the message queue eventually, we may have to improve it in several aspects: **consistency**, concurrency, functionaries, etc.

 ## To Do
 * Simplify code, many redundant code exist and I repeat myself a lot :sweat_smile:.